Test Driving Docker Function as a Service (FaaS)

 curl <ip of Docker host>:8080/function/hash -d "hi"; done

-This passed "hi" to the function.
-The function then returns the hash value as the output.
-It is possible to pass "hi" directly via the UI as well if desired.
-Works exactly the same.
+This passed "hi" to the function, which then returned the hash value as the output.
+If desired, it is also possible to pass "hi" directly via the UI.
+It works exactly the same.

 Autoscaling